Crunchyroll

-Crunchyroll is an American subscription video on-demand over-the-top streaming service owned by Sony Group Corporation.
+Crunchyroll is an American subscription video on-demand over-the-top streaming television service owned by the Sony Group Corporation.
 (Note: Crunchyroll, LLC operates but does not directly own the brand's namesake OTT streaming platform.
 Instead, both the company and service are owned by a joint venture between Sony Pictures Entertainment and Sony Music Entertainment Japan (through Aniplex).)
-The service primarily distributes Japanese anime television series and films, as well as other East Asian media, with the service also hosting anime content from other providers, content add-ons, live events, music, video games and video channels.
+The service primarily distributes Japanese anime television series and films, as well as other East Asian media, and also hosts anime content from other providers, content add-ons, live events, music, video games, and video channels.

-Launched in mid-2006, the service has over 120 million registered users worldwide.
-Crunchyroll was previously a subsidiary of Otter Media, itself a subsidiary of AT&T's WarnerMedia, and from 2016 to 2018, the service partnered with Funimation, which Sony acquired in 2017 and would eventually merge into its brand in 2022 after Sony acquired Crunchyroll from AT&T in 2021.
+Launched in May 2006, the service offers more than 1,000 anime series, more than 200 East Asian dramas in more than 18 languages, and formerly offered around 80 manga titles through its Crunchyroll Manga anthology, although the number of available titles varied by country due to licensing restrictions.
+Crunchyroll is one of the most-subscribed video on demand streaming media services globally, with 21 million subscriptions as of 2026.

 Crunchyroll is a member of The Association of Japanese Animations (AJA).
 "Crunchyroll-Hime", also known as "Hime", has been the official mascot of Crunchyroll since June 2013.

-Crunchyroll offers over 1,000 anime series, more than 200 East Asian dramas in over 18 languages, and formerly offered around 80 manga titles through its Crunchyroll Manga, anthology, although the number of available shows varies by country due to licensing restrictions.
-Crunchyroll passed one million paid subscribers in February 2017, and has over 17 million paid subscribers as of 2025.